tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 Note: This will move to ‘lib‘ only if there is only one directory starting with ‘l‘.
 If more than one directory starting with ‘l‘ exist, and no more criteria is provided in command line, it will move to the first directory starting with ‘l‘, alphabetically

-12. You need to navigate to your home folder ‘devops‘ home directory, without using TAB.
+12. You need to navigate to your home folder ‘parallels‘ home directory, without using TAB.

-$ `cd /home/dev?`
+$ `cd /home/par?`

 13. What are pushd and popd in Linux?